NeedTimboy/bulk_image_converter/README.md

-A simple python program to bulk convert images in a file.
+A simple python program to bulk convert all images of one file type in a folder to another.
+Does not delete original images.

 ...